The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 • When you want to use new Chat API features

-• As part of periodic maintenance every few months
+• As regular maintenance every few months

 Obstacle 5: The Feedback Button Trap (A Triple Trap)